v8/v8.dev/src/blog/array-sort.md

 ![](/_img/array-sort/micro-bench-basic.svg)

 The next chart shows the impact of Timsort when processing arrays that are already sorted completely, or have sub-sequences that are already sorted one-way or another.
 The chart uses Quicksort as a baseline and shows the speedup of Timsort (up to 17× in the case of “DownDown” where the array consists of two reverse-sorted sequences).
-As can be seen, expect in the case of random data, Timsort performs better in all other cases, even though we are sorting `PACKED_SMI_ELEMENTS`, where Quicksort outperformed Timsort in the microbenchmark above.
+As can be seen, except in the case of random data, Timsort performs better in all other cases, even though we are sorting `PACKED_SMI_ELEMENTS`, where Quicksort outperformed Timsort in the microbenchmark above.

 ![](/_img/array-sort/micro-bench-presorted.svg)